Authentic Aloo Keema (Mincemeat and Potato Curry)

-Authentic homestyle ALOO KEEMA (Mince and Potato Curry) is a one pot meal made from curried mince with potatoes.
-Its is so easy to make and is a delicious comfort food.
+Authentic Aloo Keema (Mincemeat and Potato Curry) is a one pot meal made from curried mincemeat with potatoes.
+It is so easy to make and is a delicious comfort food.

-And good old Potatoes, you have to give them the credit, they are so versatile, they can be paired with so many things to create amazing dishes, like Aloo Gosht ( Meat Gravy with Potatoes).
-They are also added to Chicken Biryani or snacks like Pakoras
+Potatoes in any form are a comfort food.
+And you have to give them the credit, they are so versatile, they can be paired with so many things to create amazing dishes, like Aloo Gosht ( Meat Gravy with Potatoes).
+They are also added to Chicken Biryani or snacks like Pakoras and Punjabi Samosa

 Jump to Recipe